jvanengers/woolsocks-extension/docs/ROADMAP.md

   - Cache with short TTL; fail-open with last-known good and versioning.
 - Behavior
   - When blacklisted, suppress proactive reminders and redirects for the matching flow.
-  - Show alternative UI: inline, unobtrusive “Try cashback” or “See vouchers” affordance the user can pull, without auto prompts.
-  - Log reasons (e.g., domain rule, partner rule, policy) for audit.
 - Analytics
   - Emit `*_blocked` with `reason`, `policy_version`, and `flow`.
 - Success criteria
   - Config propagates within 5 minutes; zero proactive prompts on blacklisted sites; manual affordance available and functional.
 ---

-## 2) Voucher analytics and BI integration

-Status: Blocked, Waiting for BI integratiom details

-Goal: Deliver BI export and reporting for voucher funnel metrics using a data warehouse (e.g., BigQuery) and dashboards.

-- Data export
-  - Define export path (GA4 → BigQuery export or server-side relay).
-  - Confirm schemas, retention, PII policy, and event sampling constraints.
-- Reporting
-  - Build dashboards for impressions → clicks → usage; define KPIs and filters by domain/partner/country.
-- Validation
-  - Reconcile event counts between GA and warehouse; document known gaps and sampling.

----

-## 4) Email-only accounts for clickouts (no verification required)
+## 4) Anonymous clickouts (no verification required)

-Status: Ready for implementation
+Status: Ready to refine

-Goal: Allow users to enter an email address to create a lightweight account (no email verification required) and immediately generate tracked clickouts associated to that account.
+Goal: Allow users to generate tracked clickouts without any account.
+The extension would be fully functional, and cashback is associated to a temporary "extensionid"?
+Later the user can signup to claim the cashback.

-- Prerequisite (email capture)
-  - Collect user email in extension UI (popup/panel) with explicit consent.
-  - Create user record server-side using email only; return stable `userId`.
-  - Store `userId` and email locally with timestamp; provide clear delete option.
-- Clickout flow (authenticated-by-email-only)
+- Clickout flow (anonymous)
-  - Use the returned `userId` in click/session creation; no anonymous clickouts.
+  - Anonymous clickouts.
-  - Redirect through affiliate with user-linked click id (or via relay endpoint as required).
+  - Redirect through affiliate with extensionid-linked click id
   - Persist recent clickouts locally for UX/diagnostics.
 - Optional later verification (enhancement)
-  - If/when user later verifies email or logs into full account, nothing to reconcile: clickouts are already associated.
+  - If/when user later verifies email or logs into full account, clicks need to move to this acocunt.
 - Fraud/abuse controls
   - Include domain, IP coarse hash, and UA fingerprint hash (privacy-preserving) for dedupe/risk.
-  - Rate limit email-only account creations and clickouts.
+  - Rate limit anonymoys clickouts.
 - Success criteria
-  - Users can provide email and perform tracked clickouts immediately; clickouts appear under the created account without further action.
+  - Users can perform tracked clickouts immediately; clickouts appear under a created account if users signs up later, without further action.

 ---